Python-GIS-book/site/source/back-matter/md/glossary.md

   An attribute defining the characteristics of a value in a program.
   For example, type `int` is an integer (whole number).

-DateOffsets
+DateOffset
-  A specific pandas object that represents a duration of time following calendar duration rules, such as a week ("W").
+  A specific `pandas` object that represents a duration of time using calendar duration standards, such as a week ("W").

 DatetimeIndex
   An immutable array of datetime64 data that is specified as the index of the DataFrame.
 Can be used for indexing and grouping data based on time.